nedich/PngComponents2/README.md

 # PngComponents2

-Provides TPngSpeedButton2 and TPngBitBtn2 (VCL) as an extension to the original PngComponents.
+Provides VCL button components TPngSpeedButton2 and TPngBitBtn2 as an extension to the original PngComponents.
 (This means this package requires the [PngComponents](http://cc.embarcadero.com/item/26127) suite)

 Has more properties such as